 MESA Developer Studio is an Integrated Development Environment (IDE) that uses Eclipse software plug-ins.

-Use the MESA Developer Studio to connect with an instance of Sterling Integrator resource access and control of operations of the application, change the template that the application uses, and develop custom services - all from within a development environment.
+Use the MESA Developer Studio to do the following, all from within a development environment:

+- Connect with an instance of Sterling B2B Integrator for resource access and control of operations of Sterling B2B Integrator. - Change the template that Sterling B2B Integrator uses. - Develop custom services.